 - Parents are the child's first teachers and our partners in programming.

-- Programming is developmentally appropriate and based on best practice in Early Childhood Education.
+- Programming is developmentally appropriate and based on best pedagogy in Early Childhood Education.
 Learning opportunities are embedded in daily activities.

 - Programming occurs in the natural environments of the child - at home, in the community and in the school.

-- Each child has an individual program plan (IPP) developed by the learning team including parents, educator(s), and other professional staff as appropriate to the child's specific needs.
+- Each child has a Personal Learning Plan (PLP) developed by the learning team including parents, educator(s), and other professional staff as appropriate to the child's specific needs.

-- Evidence based instruction and interventions complement Early Childhood Education.
+- Evidence-based instruction and interventions support the pedagogy of Early Childhood Education.